-Trade Facilita

-tion

-/ Business

-Support

-- Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan. - Sea ports and road transport are operational but medical screening of crew in effect. - Dropping charges for cash withdrawals from ATMs.
-Ministerial level macro- economic management sub-committee has been set up - Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19

-Embassy of the Republic of Somalia

-377A Kabulonga Road Box 34051 LUSAKA
+Trade Facilita- tion / Busi- ness Support Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan.
+Sea ports and road transport are operational but medical screening of crew in effect.
+Dropping charges for cash withdrawals from ATMs.
+Ministerial level macro- economic management sub-committee has been set up Waived all duties and taxes on all medical supplies and equipment imported to figh COVID- 19 Coordinating Ministry (Na- tional Contact Points) Embassy of the Republic of Somalia 377A Kabulonga Road Box 34051 LUSAKA Zambia Tel: (+260) 211 262199 Email: embassyofsomalialusaka@hotmail.com

-Zambia

-Tel: (+260) 211 262199

-Email: embassyofsomalialusaka@hotmail.com